1and1/snmpman/README.md

 SNMPMAN
 ============

-The `SNMPMAN` is a command-line application that simulates `SNMP`-capable devices.
+The `SNMPMAN` is mainly a command-line application that simulates `SNMP`-capable devices and can also be started and stopped within Unit-Tests.
 It may used e.g. to test traffic monitoring applications that execute `SNMP` queries.
 Due to to the lack in flexibility of already existing alternatives, it was developed by the **1&1 Internet AG** to avoid those deficits.
 Therefore the `SNMPMAN` is highly extensible and will feature and will be enhanced in time.